Custom Sliding Interior Doors: Hardware Solutions Guide

 Common installation mistakes we see:

-Cost Analysis: Standard Solutions vs Custom Fabrication
+Cost Considerations: Standard vs Custom Fabrication

 Hidden Costs of Custom Solutions

-Standard hardware uses Goldberg Brothers components backed by a limited lifetime warranty — and because they're a widely stocked American manufacturer, replacement parts are readily available.
-Custom hardware requires going back to the original fabricator.
-Lead time starts over.
-Cost is whatever they decide because you can't source compatible parts elsewhere.
+Custom doesn't just cost more upfront — it costs more if anything ever needs attention.
+Standard hardware uses Goldberg Brothers components backed by a limited lifetime warranty, and because they're a widely stocked American manufacturer, replacement parts are readily available.
+Custom hardware requires going back to the original fabricator: lead time starts over, and cost is whatever they decide, since you typically can't source compatible parts elsewhere.

 American-Made Hardware for Quality Assurance